tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger_intro.md

 In other words, developers consult the specification file to see what the parameter names should be called, what the responses should be, and so on.
 After this contract has been established, Stowe says you can then put the annotations in your code to auto-generate the specification file.

 Too often, development teams quickly jump to coding the API endpoints, parameters, and responses without doing much user testing or research into whether the API aligns with what users want.
-Since versioning APIs is extremely difficult (you have to support each new version going forward with full backwards compatibility to previous versions), you want to avoid the "faily fast" approach that is so commonly embraced with agile.
+Since versioning APIs is extremely difficult (you have to support each new version going forward with full backwards compatibility to previous versions), you want to avoid the "fail fast" approach that is so commonly embraced with agile.

 From the Swagger specification file, some tools can generate a mock API that you can put before users to have them try out the requests.

 The mock API generates a response that looks like it’s coming from a real server, but it’s really just a pre-defined response in your code and appears to be dynamic to the user.

 With my project, our developers weren’t that familiar with Swagger, so I simply created the specification file by hand.
-Additionally, I didn’t have free access to the programming sourcecode, and our developers spoke English as a second or third language only.
+Additionally, I didn’t have free access to the programming source code, and our developers spoke English as a second or third language only.
 They weren’t eager to be in the documentation business.

 ## Parsing the Swagger specification

 Once you have a valid Swagger specification file that describes your API, you can then feed this specification to different tools to parse it and generate the interactive documentation similar to the Petstore example I referenced earlier.

 Probably the most common tool used to parse the Swagger specification is [Swagger UI](https:// github.com/swagger-api/swagger-ui).
-After you download Swagger UI, you basically just open up the index.html file inside the “dist” folder (which contains the Swagger UI project build) and reference your own Swagger specification file in place of the default one.
+After you download Swagger UI, you basically just open up the **index.html** file inside the **dist** folder (which contains the Swagger UI project build) and reference your own Swagger specification file in place of the default one.

 The Swagger UI code generates a display that looks like this: